cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Expected precondition:**
   - None.
 - **Expected postcondition:**
-  - If there is a list of unbonding delegation entry IDs mapped to `(chainId, _vscId)`, then return the list of unbonding delegation entries mapped to these IDs.
+  - If there is a list of unbonding operation IDs mapped to `(chainId, _vscId)`, then return the list of unbonding operations mapped to these IDs.
   - Otherwise, return `nil`.
 - **Error condition:**
   - None.